Publish 18 January 2022

 Roommates, spouses, siblings, and parents—your whole coterie may suffer through your snorts and rumbles.
 With average noise decibels of 50–65 and average peaks reaching 80–90 decibels, it is hard for anyone to ignore your roars.
 That level of sound is comparable to heavy traffic or a power lawn mower.
 Others within your habitat feel like they are in a wild animal safari while you are slumbering.

 Snoring is a common phenomenon that may have underlying medical causes.
 A partner in your bed may try to silence you with sleep-disrupting elbow jabs.
-While you’re awake, keep reading to find answers to questions like, “Why do I snore?” and “What are risk factors?”
+While you’re awake now, keep reading to find answers to questions like, “Why do I snore?” and “What are risk factors?”

 The medical branch of otolaryngology (ear, nose, and throat) has much to say about the loud breathing sounds you make while asleep.
 According to the American Academy of Otolaryngology, up to 45% of adults in the U.S. snore.
 Women with menopausal syndrome have a higher tendency to snore.
 But why are you snoring?